What is a passphrase and should you use one?

 What is a passphrase?

-It seems like everyday we hear about a new “future of passwords” concept, from single sign on (SSO) to biometrics or multi-factor authentication (MFA).
+It seems like everyday we hear about a new “future of passwords” concept, from single sign on (SSO) to biometrics or Passkeys.
 Unlike all of these other solutions, passphrases are really a low-tech way to make passwords more secure and easier to remember.

-Simply put, passphrases are a set of three to five words put together to create a very long and therefore secure password.
+Simply put, passphrases are a set of three or more words put together to create a very long and therefore secure password.
 Here’s an example:

 Passphrase example: MonkeyPlainsMilkEurope